alundesap/mta-python-securestore/README.md

 ## Description

 This repo contains a complete example of interfacing with the SAP HANA Secure Store API.
 It take the form of multi-target application(MTA) with the interfacing module written in the python programming language.
+If you are just interested in the python specifics of calling the API, you can find all the details in the [python/server.py](python.server.py) file.

 This example is referred to in the official SAP help documentation at the following link.